mikebentley15/sandbox/arduino/needle-robot/auto-control/README.md

     resolution with 32-bits, you can specify up to 5.9 kHz which is much faster than this little motor can achieve).

-- `<rotary-velocity/{velocity}>`
-  - rotate the rotary motor at the given `{velocity}` given in milli-degrees per second.
-A positive value will move clockwise and a negative value will move counter-clockwise.
-  - Example: `<rotary-velocity/-180000>` will command it to move counter-clockwise at 0.5 revolutions per second (or -180 degrees per second).

 ### Text messages from the arduino yet to be supported